-Planet of People revolves around the idea of sending humans to L2, one of the ‘Lagrangian points’ in space where gravity is absent, allowing frozen bodies to float freely until they converge into a blob due to their weak gravities.
+Planet of People revolved around the idea of sending humans to L2, one of the ‘Lagrangian points’ in space where gravity is absent, allowing frozen bodies to float freely until they converge into a blob due to their weak gravities.
 In this way, a new ‘human’ planet is extra-terraformed.
 A cosmic fossil of humanity.
 A monument of humans to humans.

-Playing with its variables, such as the quantity of individuals and the duration of time, Planet of People speculates upon the aesthetic, ethical and scientific aspects of such a space structure.
+Playing with its variables, such as the quantity of individuals and the duration of time, Planet of People speculated upon the aesthetic, ethical and scientific aspects of such a space structure.
 What spatial structures would it be possible to choreograph?
 And what would be the ethical, cultural and political implications, both here on Earth and out there?

-The project questions the very definition of human species and life in general – its aesthetic and ethical implications – by looking into how the discourse changes once a large group of human bodies cross the Kármán line, marking the border between our ecosystem and outer space.
+The project questioned the very definition of human species and life in general – its aesthetic and ethical implications – by looking into how the discourse changes once a large group of human bodies cross the Kármán line, marking the border between our ecosystem and outer space.